 Apps can integrate with Microsoft Teams through the Microsoft Graph API (specifically, the education API).
 The Microsoft Graph API allows an application to act on behalf of an authenticated user in Microsoft Teams.
 This means that an integrated application can perform certain functions, such as obtaining the list of enrollments for a user, creating assignments, or passing back grades to the user's gradebook.

-Some Microsoft Teams quirks include:
+Some Microsoft Teams quirks:

 - Microsoft Teams does not support the LTI standard.

 - Most of the education API is still in beta, including any API calls regarding the creation of assignments or grade passback.
 This means that Microsoft can change these APIs at any time – potentially breaking an app’s integration.

 But it is still important to know that:

 To integrate an app with a district's Microsoft Teams environment, the app must obtain consent from the district's IT administrator.
 Once granted, the app can obtain rostering information from any school in the connected district.
 Since teacher and student enrollment data in Microsoft Teams originates from a district's Azure Active Directory database, the rostering APIs can obtain a full list of schools and classes where users are enrolled.
 The Microsoft Graph rostering APIs can also retrieve the primary role of the user (i.e. teacher, student, or administrator).

 Both Google Classroom and Microsoft Teams are widely popular LMSs.
 Schools look for products and apps that can easily integrate with these platforms.
 But since neither LMS support the LTI standard, all apps must use APIs to integrate.
 For most edtech developers these Microsoft Teams and Google Classroom quirks make integration extremely difficult, leading to roadblocks in development.

 Read More on Google Classroom or Microsoft Teams